Table of contents

 Translation.
 Original text in Finnish.

-101. The IAEA’s general safety requirements [ 3] prescribe that the safety of nuclear power plants shall be assessed.
-Guide YVL B.3 presents the requirements for the nuclear power plant’s deterministic safety analyses.
+101. The IAEA’s general safety requirements prescribe that the safety of nuclear power plants shall be assessed.
+Guide YVL B.3 “Deterministic safety analyses for a nuclear power plant” presents the requirements for the nuclear power plant’s deterministic safety nalyses.
+[2019-09-02]

-102. Under Section 3 of Government Decree 717/2013, the safety of a nuclear power plant shall be assessed when applying for a construction license and operating license, in connection with plant modifications, and at regular intervals during the operation of the plant.
-It shall be demonstrated in connection with the safety assessment that the nuclear power plant has been designed and implemented in a manner that meets the safety requirements.
-The safety assessment shall cover all the nuclear power plant states.
-The safety of a nuclear power plant shall be assessed also after accidents and, whenever necessary, on the basis of the safety research results.
+102. Under Section 3 of STUK Regulation on the Safety of a Nuclear Power Plant (STUK Y/1/2018), it is stated that: The safety of a nuclear facility shall be assessed when applying for a construction license and operating license, in connection with plant modifications, and at Periodic Safety Reviews during the operation of the plant.
+It shall be demonstrated in connection with the safety assessment that the nuclear facility has been designed and implemented in a manner that meets the safety requirements.
+The safety assessment shall cover the operational states and accidents of the plant.
+The safety of a nuclear facility shall also be assessed after accidents and, whenever necessary, on the basis of the safety research results.
+[2019-09-02]

-103. Under Section 3 of Government Decree 717/2013, nuclear power plant safety and the technical solutions of its safety systems shall be assessed and substantiated analytically and, if necessary, experimentally.
-Analytical methods include transient and accident analyses, analyses of internal and external hazards, strength analyses, failure resistance analyses, failure mode and effects analyses, and probabilistic risk assessments.
-The analyses shall be maintained and revised as necessary, taking into account operating experience from the plant itself and from other nuclear power plants, the results of safety research, plant modifications, and the advancement of calculation methods.
+103. Under Section 3 of STUK regulation STUK Y/1/2018, it is stated that: The nuclear facility’s safety and the technical solutions of its safety systems shall be assessed and substantiated analytically and, if necessary, experimentally.
+The analyses shall be maintained and revised as necessary, taking into account operating experience from the plant itself and from other nuclear facilities, the results of safety research, plant modifications, and the advancement of calculation methods.
+[2019-09-02]

-105. Sections 9 and 10 of Government Decree 717/2013 set release and dose limits for radioactive substances during anticipated operational occurrences, postulated accidents, design extension conditions and severe accidents.
+105. Section 22 b § of the Nuclear Energy Decree (161/1988) set release and dose limits for radioactive substances during anticipated operational occurrences, postulated accidents, design extension conditions and severe accidents.
+[2019-09-02]

-106. Section 13 of Government Decree 717/2013 prescribes the principles for ensuring the integrity of the fuel, the primary and secondary circuit as well as the containment during plant normal operational conditions, operational occurrences and accidents.
+106. Section 10 of STUK Regulation STUK Y/1/2018 prescribes the principles for ensuring the integrity of the fuel, the primary and secondary circuit as well as the containment during plant normal operational conditions, operational occurrences and accidents.
+[2019-09-02]

 2 Scope of application